plkujaw/js-palindrome/README.md

 Tested with Mocha, written in Vanilla JavaScript.

 ## How to run the tests
-- Clone this repo
+- lone this repo
-- Navigate to the root directory
+- navigate to the root directory
-- Make sure you have Mocha installed
+- make sure you have Mocha installed
-- Run `npm test`
+- run `npm test` in terminal